 A stabilized core is critical to physical health.
 Fundamentally, it protects your spinal cord, which is the main information highway by which the brain communicates with the rest of the body.

 Instability in the spine can result in back pain, nerve injury, nerve impingement and other injuries.
-Other parts of the body, such as the hips, will try to make up for any core instability and can then be compromised as well.
+Other body parts, such as the hips, will try to make up for any core instability and can then be compromised as well.

 Grinnell points out that it’s not just about stability: the spine must also be mobile.

-“The spine needs to be stable, but also mobile at the same time: it’s has to perform on both ends of the spectrum,” Grinnell said.
+“The spine needs to be stable, but also mobile at the same time: it has to perform on both ends of the spectrum,” Grinnell said.

-“If you come into PT, one of the first things we’re going to work on is your mobility.
+“If you come into PT, one of the first things we will work on is your mobility.
 If you’re not mobile, all you’re doing with strength work is reinforcing immobility and likely compensatory movement patterns.
 The core learns to stabilize in positions in which you train in.”

 Once you’ve regained mobility and want to improve stability, don’t just start with the old-fashioned sit-up, which can rely on hip flexors more than core muscles.
 Rather, many true core-stabilizing exercises are very subtle.

-“For a lot of these simple core activation exercises, you’re not going to feel a tremendous muscular burn,” Grinnell said.
+“For many of these simple core activation exercises, you’re not going to feel a tremendous muscular burn,” Grinnell said.
 “You’re laying the groundwork for motor learning – how to control your spine.”